Samuel Rabbeth

-Dr Samuel Rabbeth (19 August 1858 – 20 October 1884) was a young doctor who died from diphtheria contracted from a child patient whom he tried to save.
+Dr Samuel Rabbeth (19 August 1858 – 20 October 1884) was a young medical doctor who died from diphtheria contracted from a child patient whom he tried to save.
 His tragic death was widely reported in the newspapers and there is a memorial to him in Postman's Park, London.

 Early life and education

 He was born at St Pancras, London in 1858, his father, John Edward, working at Coutts' bank in the Strand.
 In 1881 up to his death in 1900 his father was living at Middleton Lodge, Upper Richmond Road, Barnes.

 He was educated at King's College School, London, and at King's College Hospital and was elected an associate at the College.
 He was admitted to the Royal College of Surgeons and passed his M.B. examination in Obstetric medicine, receiving the University Scholarship and the Gold Medal, at the University of London in 1883.
 He was appointed senior resident medical officer at the Royal Free Hospital, London, in April 1884.